athletesgg/ctrl-env/README.md

   // Variable is required and can only be yes or no:
 , ['LIMITED_VARIABLE', {values: ['yes', 'no']}]

+  // Variable is required and can only be an integer:
+, ['TYPED_VARIABLE', {type: 'integer'}]

   // Variable is optional and can only be yes or no:
 , ['OPTIONAL_LIMITED_VARIABLE', {required: false, values: ['yes', 'no']}]